 As we were walking back to our cars Peter Stack (Yale, Class of ’83) started reading out loud some Wikipedia article about something related to the logo, or Christ, or something that I don’t remember, but he was sure and confident as only a pencil-neck Eli can be.

 Where’s the hazing part you’re probably wondering?
 Sounds interesting, educational and fun?
 I just pointed it out to you – superior thinking ability coupled with arrogance is known as intellectual abuse.

 The next day.

-Peter (featured in the above clip) just stopped by and reminded me – we segued from the fish to the serpent in the Alfa Romeo logo.
+Peter just stopped by and reminded me – we segued from the fish to the serpent in the Alfa Romeo logo.
 I said the serpent was eating the man, but Peter corrected me and said the serpent was actually regurgitating him.
 The badge features a red cross on a white background, the traditional symbol of Milan, the hometown of Alfa, on the left side.
 The Visconti serpent on the right.

 As a sidebar note, Luke threw in the origin of the Alfa name – it comes from Anonima Lombarda Fabbrica Automobili, and the Romeo part comes from Nicola Romeo, who took over A.L.F.A. in 1915.

 The other Peter, German Peter, needed an explanation in his native tongue, and multi-lingual Luke provided it for him.
 I thought as we were walking across Blanche P. Levy Park, the heart of U. Penn, that if some of these students listened in our conversation they’d probably learn a lot more than they would by actually attending the university itself, and we wouldn’t charge half as much for the education.